EttusResearch/uhd/host/docs/usrp_x3x0.rst

 Installing the USRP X300/X310
 :::::::::::::::::::::::::::::
 * Prior to installing the module, the host PC can remain powered on.
-* Plug a 1 Gigabit SFP+ Transceiver into Ethernet Port 0 on the USRP X300/x310 device.
+* Plug a 1 Gigabit SFP Transceiver into Ethernet Port 0 on the USRP X300/X310 device.
 * Use the Ethernet cable to connect the SFP+ transciever on the device to the host computer.
 For maximum throughput, Ettus Research recommends that you connect each device to its own dedicated Gigabit Ethernet interface on the host computer.
 * Connect the AC/DC power supply to the device and plug the supply into a wall outlet.
 * The OS will automatically recognize the device (e.g. when running uhd_find_devices).